-The appeal will be heard by either the Chairman or Deputy Chairman and two other members of the Tribunal.
-The Clerk of the Tribunal is also present to take notes and to assist the Tribunal members in any administrative or procedural matter.
+The appeal will be heard by either the Chairman or Vice-Chairman and two other members of the Tribunal.
+The Clerk of the Tribunal is also present to take notes and to assist the Tribunal members in any administrative or procedural matters.

 A Tribunal member will not be appointed if he or she believes they may have a conflict of interest.
 Reasons why a member may choose to exclude him or herself are many.
 They may include being a personal friend of or related to you, having some other close connection with you or having previously acted in a professional capacity for you.
-In addition, the 1978 Law provides that a Tribunal member must not sit if he or she appears as a representative of the appellant, or he or she may be affected by the decision of the Tribunal, or he or she is to take part as an official of an association, as an employer or as a witness.
+In addition, the 1971 Law provides that a Tribunal member must not sit if he or she appears as a representative or accompanies the appellant, or he or she may be affected by the decision of the Tribunal.

 In such cases as detailed above, he or she will not sit to comply with the provisions of the legislation and / or to ensure that the process remains fair and unbiased and so maintain confidence in the appeals process.